 Some airlines invite their business and first class passengers to Aspire Lounge.
 For example, Qatar's, airBaltic's and Icelandair's business class passengers will get a complimentary invitation.

 The estimated walk-in price to Aspire Lounge is 35 euros.
 The exact price has not been published.
 However, we recommend you to book a visit beforehand at Lounge Pass.
 The pre-booking guarantees you an entry even during the busy hours and the price is also cheaper.
-The pre-booked price is about 22 British Pounds.
+The pre-booked price is about 32 euros.

 The Easiness to Find the Lounge